Balazs23/hello-birthday/docs/SRE.md

 - Automatically scales up or down from zero to N depending on traffic, leveraging container image streaming for a fast startup time.

     Built to [rapidly scale out to handle all incoming requests](https://cloud.google.com/run/docs/about-instance-autoscaling).
 A service can rapidly scale up to one thousand container instances, or even more if you request a quota increase.
 If demand decreases, Cloud Run removes idle containers.
 If you're concerned about costs or overloading downstream systems, you can limit the maximum number of instances.
-- Traffig management for application revisions
+- Traffic management for application revisions

     Every deployment creates a new immutable revision.
 You can route incoming traffic to the latest revision, roll back to a previous revision, or split traffic to multiple revisions at the same time, [to perform a gradual rollout](https://cloud.google.com/run/docs/rollouts-rollbacks-traffic-migration).
 This is useful if you want to **reduce the risk of deploying a new revision**.
 You can start with sending 1% of requests to a new revision, and increase that percentage while monitoring telemetry.
 - Services are regional, automatically replicated across multiple zones.